gretta-mae-ferguson/gretta-mae-ferguson.github.io/_posts/2018-10-01-Metis-Project-1.md

 ## Approach

 Our group took a 4 pronged approach to answering this question.
 We wanted to identify:
-1. TRANSIT      | Stations with high transit/train traffic
+1. Stations with high **transit** (train) traffic
-2. PEDESTRIAN   | Stations with high pedestrian traffic
+2. Stations with high **pedestrian** traffic
-3. INCOME       | Stations in areas with high median income, since affluent individuals are more likely to donate
+3. Stations in areas with high median **income**, since affluent individuals are more likely to donate
-4. TECH         | Stations in areas with a lot of tech companies, since professionals in the tech industry are more likely to care about this cause
+4. Stations in areas with a lot of **tech** companies, since professionals in the tech industry are more likely to care about this cause

 For each of these four areas, we assigned each station a score between 1 (for the highest performing station) to 0.
 Our final recomendation would be to canvass at those stations which had the highest sum of the four scores, which we called our Benson